EricNeid/go-getdockerimage/README.md

 Go-getdockerimage is a utility tool to download images from docker hub and export them.
 Exporting images is useful, if you have a server without access to docker hub.

+No magick involved.
+This tool is just a convinient wrapper for regular docker cli.

 ## Use case

 * Export image on a machine with access to docker hub